Getting Started with Digital Dentistry

 Full Mouth Reconstruction: The Pathway to Success

-• Erosion due to acid in the mouth, usually related to dietary issues, and appears as a hollowed-out area on the tooth's surface.
+• Erosion due to acid in the mouth is usually related to dietary issues and appears as a hollowed-out area on the tooth’s surface.

 • Attrition caused by grinding or an improper bite - this can usually be diagnosed by visualizing a flattened tooth surface.

-• Abfraction caused by a misaligned bite or grinding, creating irregular forces to the tooth.
-Abfractions often appears as a notch on the side near the gumline.
+• Abfraction is caused by a misaligned bite or teeth grinding, creating irregular forces to the tooth.
+Abfractions often appear as a notch on the side near the gumline.

 • Abrasion is created from an external force, usually mechanical (toothbrush).
 A tooth that has experienced this type of wear usually has a notch at the gumline.